Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 \subsection{Auxiliary results}

-In this section we present some auxiliary results that we use in the proof of Theorem \ref{thm:main}.
-These results allow us to relate local with non-local quantities. \begin{lemma} Let $\vec{V}$ be a $C^1$-vector field defined on $\R^d$.
+In this section we present some identities that will be used in the proof of Theorem \ref{thm:main}.
+In these identities we connect local with non-local quantities. \begin{lemma} Let $\vec{V}$ be a $C^1$-vector field defined on $\R^d$.
 Then, for every $x \in \R^d$

 where

 and $\alpha_d$ is the volume of the unit ball in $\R^d$. \end{lemma} \begin{proof} Using polar coordinates we obtain

 where the third equality follows from the divergence theorem.
 The desired identity is obtained from the above expression after changing variables $\hat{r}:= \frac{r}{\veps}$. \end{proof}